 This can be a tricky balance for some people.
 You don’t want to re-injure yourself on the job, but you risk missed payments and credit issues if you delay returning to work.
 Just remember that, if you’ve been the victim of someone else’s bad driving, you can’t expect insurance companies to write you a check until your entire case is settled.
 That can take months or even years.

 If you are medically unable to work, or if your abilities are limited in any way, you must get a note from a doctor saying exactly that.
-The other driver’s insurance company will require that document when paying your damages and your employer will require it for Family Medical Leave Act (FMLA) and short term disability insurance.
+The other driver’s insurance company will require that document when paying your damages and your employer will require it for compliance with the Family Medical Leave Act (FMLA) and for short-term disability insurance.

 What is Included in the “Lost Wages” That I Can Claim as Part of My Damages?

 If you use vacation or sick time during your recovery, that lost time would be included in your damages and submitted to the at-fault driver’s insurance company.
 Of course, the wages you should have earned during your absence are included in your damages, as well.
 It is important to document all the time you missed from work.